teddav/teddav.github.io/content/articles/ot.md

 In both cases, only one key matches, depending on the receiver's choice $c$ and the sender cannot tell which one.

-A full implementation can be found in https://github.com/teddav/mpc-for-newbies
+A full implementation can be found in [MPC by hand](https://github.com/teddav/mpc-by-hand)

 ## OT extensions